logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/tfs-bug-tracker/features-tfs-bug-tracker/working-with-tfs-attachments/attaching-html-test-results-to-a-tfs-bug/_index.md

 -   You are granted permission to attach files to a TFS bug.
 -   The size of the attachment does not exceed the maximum size specified on the TFS server. \(If necessary, contact your system administrator to determine this limit.\)

-**Note:** At present, TestArchitect - TFS Bug Tracker integration support TFS version 2015 onward.
+{{<note>}} At present, TestArchitect - TFS Bug Tracker integration support TFS version 2015 onward.

 To attach a test result in HTML format to a TFS bug, complete the following steps:

 1. In the TestArchitect explorer tree, open a test result \(repository-based or local\) which you wish to attach to a TFS bug by double-clicking the test result's node.

-    **Note:** While a TFS bug can accept multiple attachments, you are allowed to attach only a single file at a time.
+{{<note>}} While a TFS bug can accept multiple attachments, you are allowed to attach only a single file at a time.

 2. Click the paperclip icon ![](/images/TA_Help/Images/btn_paperclip.png) on the main panel's toolbar.